cmm0004/cryptodating/README.md

 - [ ] 1/8inch standard bleed for easier printing.
 - [ ] Option to arrange on letter-sized pre-perforated business card paper.
-- [ ] Option to add a zero to even out puzzle, ie: when the puzzle looks best as a 3x3 block of symbols and this:
+- [ ] Option to add a zero to even out puzzle, ie: the puzzle looks best as a 3x3 block of symbols and this:

 ![15](public/imgs/pdfimgs/15.jpg) ![16](/public/imgs/pdfimgs/16.jpg)